 It is easy to clean the grill after using a fire extinguisher and the best way is to wash off your grill with soapy water and a brush.
 Here is a step-by-step process to clean the grill after using wet chemicals.

-The 5 Best Fire Extinguisher for Grill And Outdoor Cooking – A Comprehensive Buying Guide
+The 5 Best Fire Extinguisher for Gas Grill And Outdoor Cooking – A Comprehensive Buying Guide

-Read on below for all the best fire extinguisher for grill fires.
+Read on below for all the best bbq fire extinguishers.